What Is Internal Monologue? Definition and Film Examples

 Reading Time: 6 minutesSocratic dialogue Definition & Meaning Socratic dialogue (aka the Socratic Method) is a cooperative argumentative dialogue between individuals based on asking and answering questions to stimulate critical thinking and draw out ideas and underlying presuppositions.
 It is named after the classical Greek philosopher Socrates and further developed by Plato, who used this method to participate… Continue reading What is Socratic Dialogue?
 And How to Use it in Your Screenplay.

 What is Dialogue in Film?
-Definition and Examples.
+Definition, Functions, and Craft

-Sarcasm In Movies.
+What is Sarcasm In Film?
 Definition, Examples & How To Use It

-Verbal Irony In Movies.
+What is Verbal Irony?
 Definition, Examples & How To Use It

 Reading Time: 4 minutesVerbal irony Definition & Meaning Verbal irony in film is when someone says the opposite of what they mean.
 Verbal irony in dialogue can be a throwaway joke or even a plot device.
-The Different Types of Verbal Irony Different types of verbal irony exist: Each of these literary devices is useful for writing verbal… Continue reading Verbal Irony In Movies.
+The Different Types of Verbal Irony Different types of verbal irony exist: Each of these literary devices is useful for writing verbal… Continue reading What is Verbal Irony?
 Definition, Examples & How To Use It